gumyr/build123d/README.md

 <img align="center" src="docs/build123d_logo.svg">

+Build123d is a python-based, parametric, boundary representation (BREP) modeling framework for 2D and 3D CAD.
+It's built on the Open Cascade geometric kernel and allows for the creation of complex models using a simple and intuitive python syntax.
+Build123d can be used to create models for 3D printing, CNC machining, laser cutting, and other manufacturing processes.
+Models can be exported to a wide variety of popular CAD tools such as FreeCAD and SolidWorks.

-build123d is an alternate to the [CadQuery](https://cadquery.readthedocs.io/en/latest/index.html) Fluent API.
-It has several advantages over this API but the largest one is that build123d enables the full python toolbox when designing objects - for loops, references to objects, list sorting and filtering, etc. - unconstrained by the limitations of method chaining used in CadQuery 2.x.
+Build123d could be considered as an evolution of [CadQuery](https://cadquery.readthedocs.io/en/latest/index.html) where the somewhat restrictive Fluent API (method chaining) is replaced with stateful context managers - e.g. `with` blocks - thus enabling the full python toolbox: for loops, references to objects, object sorting and filtering, etc.

 The documentation for **build123d** can found at [readthedocs](https://build123d.readthedocs.io/en/latest/index.html).